zipkinlab/Ayebare_etal_2025_Ecosphere/README.md

 # Ayebare_etal_2024
-# Improving population analysis using indirect count data: a case study of chimpanzees and elephants in western Uganda
+# Improving population analysis using indirect count data: a case study of chimpanzees and elephants

 ## Abstract: